×

 When we asked people living in Ayangue about club and activities where newcomers can meet others, they responded:

 "Ayangue, is a small fishing village known for its tranquil beaches and warm community.
 Expats living in Ayangue often join local clubs and activities to immerse themselves in the local culture and meet new people.
 One popular activity is scuba diving, with several diving schools in the area offering courses and excursions.
 Expats also participate in local community events and festivals, which are a great way to meet locals and other expats.
 These events often include traditional music, dance, and food, providing a rich cultural experience.
 Another way expats meet people in Ayangue is by volunteering.
 There are numerous opportunities to get involved in local projects, such as beach clean-ups, teaching English, or helping out at local schools or community centers.
 Many expats also take Spanish classes, which not only helps them communicate better with locals but also provides a chance to meet other expats and travelers.
 Dining out is another common way for expats to socialize.
 Ayangue has a variety of restaurants and cafes where expats can enjoy local cuisine and meet new people.
 Finally, simply walking around the village and striking up conversations with locals and other expats is a common way to make connections.
-The people in Ayangue are known for their friendliness and hospitality, making it easy for expats to feel at home," remarked one foreigner who made the move to Ayangue.
+The people in Ayangue are known for their friendliness and hospitality, making it easy for expats to feel at home," said one person in Ayangue.

 What is life like in Ayangue?